 Like most German-American communities, those in Austin County had clubs and societies devoted to various social endeavors.
-A literary society flourished in Millheim.25 Schützenvereine, now called either rifle or gun clubs, were established in several places including New Ulm and Peters near Millheim, where they still exist.
-Many music organizations were established: the Männerchor in Welcome, north of Industry, dates to 1856; a Sängerverein was established in Millheim; Industry had several bands and orchestras; a mixed choir in Cat Spring functioned for many years as did a brass band and orchestra; dance halls (three in the town of Industry alone) dotted the landscape, and a number of them are still very active.26
+A literary society flourished in Millheim.
+Schützenvereine, now called either rifle or gun clubs, were established in several places including New Ulm and Peters near Millheim, where they still exist.
+Many music organizations were established: the Männerchor in Welcome, north of Industry, dates to 1856; a Sängerverein was established in Millheim; Industry had several bands and orchestras; a mixed choir in Cat Spring functioned for many years as did a brass band and orchestra; dance halls (three in the town of Industry alone) dotted the landscape, and a number of them are still very active.
+Milling in the series of them are still very active.
+Series of the series of the series of the series of them are still very active.
+Series of the ser

-The Cat Spring Agricultural Society, the oldest such organization in Texas, began as Der Landwirtschaftliche Verein von Austin County zu Cat Spring in 1856 and continues today.27 Its constitution limited membership to males over the age of sixteen who were of good moral character.28 Women who were heads of households were admitted as members beginning in 1867.29 Many of the settlers were so-called Latin farmers, schooled in classics but not in farming, and the agricultural society provided them needed help.
+The Cat Spring Agricultural Society, the oldest such organization in Texas, began as Der Landwirtschaftliche Verein von Austin County zu Cat Spring in 1856 and continues today.
+Tts constitution limited membership to males over the age of sixteen who were of good moral character.
+28 Women who were heads of households were admitted as members beginning in 1867.29 Many of the settlers were so-called Latin farmers, schooled in classics but not in farming, and the agricultural society provided them needed help.
 Stories of their ineptitude at farming have been passed down through the generations.
 One is that an early family had heard that picking cotton was lucrative in Texas.
 Mistaking it for cotton, they pulled Spanish moss from trees and stacked it neatly.30 Records indicate that early farmers gathered to discuss farming and stock-raising techniques, to distribute plants and seed obtained from the United States Patent Office and from Germany, to organize festivals, and to promote immigration to Austin County from Germany.
 The society was not unanimous on the encouragement of immigration, however.
 In 1858 a member was expelled for publishing a refutation of the society's immigration promotion.
 He was finally invited back in 1865.31 The agricultural society met in various places until 1902 when its distinctive eight-sided pavilion was built.32

 Traveling troupes and local entertainers performed frequently in the towns of Industry, New Ulm, and Cat Spring before the days of television and superhighways.
 The New Ulm Dramatic Club would stage a monthly performance and assist other such clubs in presenting plays at nearby towns.33 An opera house in Industry welcomed entertainers from as far away as Austria.34 In Cat Spring performances were often held in the hall of the local turnverein, established soon after the Civil War as the Gut Heil Turnverein.
-The building is now remembered primarily as a dance hall.35 "There were people who would come through and put on medicine shows, and they would use that big stage over there in the turner hall and put on vaudeville acts and stuff like that."36 At other times events were held in tents:
+The building is now remembered primarily as a dance hall.35 "There were people who would come through and put on medicine shows, and they would use that big stage over there in the turner hall and put on vaudeville acts and stuff like that.136 At other times events were held in tents: